SHARE

 A hand pours syrup from a bottle over three scoops of maple gelato in a brown dish.
 A spoon rests on the side, with pecans scattered on a brown textured surface.
 A soft cloth is visible in the background. // FoodNouveau.com

 Maple syrup has a robust flavor, yet it can easily be overpowered.
-Usually, to make vegan gelato, I suggest combining oat milk with coconut cream for a perfect combination of smooth and creamy flavors.
+Usually, to make vegan gelato, I suggest combining oat milk with coconut cream for a smooth, creamy flavor.
 However, I think the flavor of coconut cream is too strong for this maple gelato.

 For the best maple vegan gelato flavor and texture, I suggest combining oat milk with oat creamer.
-Oat milk has a smooth, subtle flavor that is very close to that of dairy milk, and adding in some oat creamer will provide that unbelievably rich texture.
-If you can’t find oat creamer, you can use only oat milk.
-Make sure to pick plain (original) oat milk and oat creamer, and not the sweetened, flavored varieties.
+Oat milk has a smooth, subtle flavor that is very close to dairy milk, and adding unsweetened oat creamer will provide an unbelievably rich texture.
+If you can’t find oat creamer, you can use oat milk instead.
+Make sure to pick plain (original) oat milk and oat creamer, not the sweetened or flavored varieties.

 Here’s how to substitute the original ingredients to make this vegan maple gelato.